aurelilia/cloxrs/README.md

 if file could not be read
 - `writefile`: Takes 1 path parameter and one file content parameter, returns success (bool)
+- `input`: Waits for user to input one line, returns input.
+Newline at the end is stripped.

 ### Implementation differences